sdaigle2/Abacus-mvp/README.md

 ## Notes on Server Code Structure

+ECMAScript 6 are being used here like '=>' make sure to turn on ECMAScript 6 interpreter in your IDE.
+Otherwise it will be considered as syntax error.
 The server side code is no longer under one long `server.js` script.
 It has now been split up into seperate files inside the `server_scripts` directory.